andrepxx/location-visualizer/doc/communications-protocol.md

 *location-visualizer* is designed to use **strong, challenge-response based authentication** and a client will have to get past this authentication before it is authorized to access any data.

-(**Note:** A token-based authentication method for use by third-party applications with certain API endpoints may be added at some point.)
+(**Note:** A token-based authentication method for use by third-party applications is also available for submission of coordinate data.
+Please see the section below for more details.)

 **1. Send an authentication request to the server**